The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 In masochism, on the other hand, you invite others to insult you because, as a psychological defense against the pain of deep emotional wounds, you take unconscious pleasure in being demeaned in the secret hope that you will somehow, someday, earn someone’s admiration for your willingness to endure painful abuse.

-Therefore, whereas masochism, and all false humility, burdens the soul, genuine humility brings enlightenment to the soul and frees it from all that would obstruct its service to God.
+Therefore, we can define false humility as pride in your own masochism.
+Consequently, whereas false humility burdens the soul, genuine humility brings enlightenment to the soul and frees it from all that would obstruct its service to God.

 St. Teresa of AvilaNow be on your guard, daughters, against some types of humility given by the devil in which great disquiet is felt about the gravity of our sins.
 This disturbance can afflict in many ways even to the point of making one give up receiving Communion and practicing private prayer.
 These things are given up because the devil makes one feel unworthy. . . .
 The situation gets so bad that the soul thinks God has abandoned it because of what it is; it almost doubts His mercy. . . .